heyanlong/ajax-upload/readme.md

     });

 ### How do I access the uploaded files? ###
-For the server-side code it looks like the file is uploaded with the simple upload form, because of that you can use any language you want.
+For the server-side code it looks like the file is uploaded with the simple upload form, so it shouldn't be a problem.

 You can access the uploaded file with: